Monday, February 28, 2011

-What must one believe to be a Christian?
-Let me lay it out on a scale, from the most fundamental and necessary to the least.
-Only one who believes the entire scale can truly call him or herself a Bible-believing Christian, and I would add, truly a person of faith in the fullest sense of the word.
+Let me lay out on a scale which builds this standard from the most fundamental and necessary to the least.
+Only one who believes according to the entire scale could truly be called a Bible-believing Christian, anything less would call into question the genuineness, according to the biblical measure, of such a person's faith.
 Will people who believe less than the whole scale be saved?
-Yes, I do think that is possible, but they are weak in faith and limited in their growth into Christ.
+Yes, I think that is possible, but they will be weak in faith and limited in their growth into Christ.

-• Jesus is the Son of God, God with us
+2. Jesus is the Son of God, that is, God with us

-What is generally concentrated on in discussions of Christian doctrine is the why's and how's (e.g. penal substitution, grace rather than works, etc.), but often at the cost of ignoring what is actually the foundation underlying everything.
-Christianity starts with an event--Jesus rising from the dead.
-If you buy the top of the list, the next three are logically consequent in turn, leading to the last three.
-One repercussion: a theistic evolutionist is not in any way, shape or form, a biblical Christian.
+What is generally concentrated on in discussions of Christian doctrine is the why's and how's (e.g. penal substitution, grace vs. works, etc.), but often at the cost of ignoring what is actually the foundation underlying everything.
+Christianity starts with an event-- Jesus rising from the dead.
+If you buy the top of the list, the next three are logically consequent, leading to the last three.
+One repercussion of this approach: a theistic evolutionist is not in any way, shape or form, a biblical Christian.
+Are you?

 Friday, February 25, 2011